 Phase I Treatment generally takes place between the ages of 7 and 12.
 During this preventative phase, we utilize orthodontic appliances to slowly and steadily redistribute and redirect growth.
 This improves the jaw position and establishes the appropriate space for permanent teeth – all prior to even considering braces.
 All patients are different, and in some cases, Phase I isn’t required.
 When appropriate, we move right into Phase II.

-Once the foundation is properly set, we utilize braces to guide teeth into the appropriate positions.
+Once the foundation is properly set, we utilize braces or Invisalign® to guide teeth into the appropriate positions.
 When the bite, teeth, bones and gums work in harmony, the results will last a lifetime.

-Issues that may arise from premature tooth movement include the following.
-Turns out, many of our adult patients and parents have experienced them firsthand:
+Issues that may arise from premature tooth movement include the following: